czyber/bernhardhauke/src/content/articles/tinyloop-what-makes-clankers-clank.md

 You provide the tools, it calls them, your code reports back (e.g. file snippets, diffs, terminal output).
 These four tools are trivial to implement and can be seen in [tinyloop's tools](https://github.com/czyber/tinyloop/tree/main/packages/agent/src/tools).

 ## As Simple As That
 This already concludes what an agent does under the hood.
 Sure there is more to it, but this is what matters.
-The agents does it work now, but we need to interact with it, we want live updates and we want to scream at it.
+The agent does it's work now, but we need to interact with it, we want live updates and we want to scream at it.
 Let's start with the updates of the agent, since we just went through its implementation.

 ## Thinking About Us
 Now the agent does its job, but what about us?
 How would we as a user like to interact with the agent?
 We want to do two things really: _look at the output it produces and give it input, this could be a prompt - but also something else, e.g. approving a tool call_.